aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 Start-Process @params
 ```

+This script should be imported into Nerdio Manager as a scripted action, and added to the VM Deployment settings on the host pool, so that the agent is installed when a session host is deployed.

 ### Running the Pipeline

 When you have a new version of a gold image, deploy the image to a UAT host pool, then manually run the Azure Pipeline to validate the image.

 Right now, it's a manual process to start the pipeline because we don't have a self-hosted agent running until a new image has been deployed.
 With some additional configuration this could be automated so the pipeline kicks off when a new image is deployed.
+The pipeline could be run via an API call to Azure DevOps when an a new session host is deployed via some external orchestration host.

 [![Starting the pipeline]({{site.baseurl}}/media/2023/12/RunPipeline.jpeg)]({{site.baseurl}}/media/2023/12/RunPipeline.jpeg)